 c) The membership of the Panel considering the case.

-d) Encouragement for the student to speak to their Doctor, the Student Enabling Centre or Student Guidance Advisor prior to attendance at the meeting.
+d) Encouragement for the student to speak to their Doctor, the AccessAbility Service or Student Guidance Advisor prior to attendance at the meeting.

 11.7 The purpose of the meeting will be to discuss the areas of concern and assess the student’s fitness to study.
 The Fitness to Study Panel will seek to identify a way forward that is likely to serve the best interests of the student, balanced with the best interests of other members of the University.
 The outcome of the meeting may include one or more of the following (this list is not exhaustive):